 Students will remember you if you are a caring teacher, and gaining loyal, appreciative students is the best way to naturally build your classes.
 When you care, your yoga students are less likely to have injuries in your class.
 You'll be careful with your cueing and even more careful with any hands-on assists.
 You'll know when to encourage your students with a tougher flow and when to let them rest in Child's pose.
 When you care about the individuals in class, they notice – and likely tell their friends.

 Teaching yoga is a lot of fun, but it's also work.
 It's crucial for yoga teachers to be professional so that studio owners (and students) know they can rely on you.
 This means never canceling a class at the last minute or rushing in late.
 Being professional means never talking poorly about another teacher or wearing a low-cut top that reveals too much in a forward fold.

-You're also likely a freelancer, meaning that you work at many different locations and environments.
+You're also likely an independent contractor, meaning that you work at many different locations and environments.
 As an entrepreneur, it's up to you to advertise yourself.
 Setting up a Facebook page or Instagram account for your yoga schedule is a popular outreach method that lets you tag students and use the power of social media.

 Plan Your Classes

 Do you swing into class, press play on whatever playlist you're feeling and just "go with the flow?"
 It may work a few times, but students appreciate and notice extra effort that comes with planning classes.
 Having a theme for a class is one of the best ways to stand out, because it shows that you are experienced and willing to put in the time to make a class extra special.

 Themes can range from working up to a peak pose, emphasizing certain movements like twists or back bends or even centering around the full moon or other seasonal event.
 Special playlists, like a reggae Sunday class, can also make for a memorable class.